 Yes, individuals approved for telework may periodically be on campus as necessary and reasonable for work.
-However, all individuals who visit campus must abide by the guidelines set forth in Villanova University’s Health and Safety Plan.
+However, all individuals who visit campus must abide by the guidelines set forth in the Caritas Commitment.

 Yes, so long as the student can adequately perform the duties of the job.
 As always, it is important to accurately track student hours for payroll purposes so they can be paid accordingly.

-For employees who will be returning to campus on or before August 17, testing will be coordinated through the University.
+For employees who will be returning to campus for the Spring semester, testing will be coordinated through the University.

 For those covered under the University’s health insurance, testing is covered 100%.
 Official messaging on treatment is available on the Independence Blue Cross website.